Gallatin, Tennessee: American Civil War

-During the secession crisis just before the American Civil War, the citizens of Gallatin hoped to remain neutral; they were opposed to secession from the Union.
+During the secession crisis just before the Civil War, the citizens of Gallatin hoped to remain neutral; they were opposed to secession from the Union.
 Once the fighting began, however, they gave almost unanimous support to the Confederacy and volunteered to serve in defense of their state.

 The Union Army captured Gallatin in February 1862, following Ulysses S. Grant's capture of Fort Donelson.
-Gallatin was strategic both because of the railroad, which ran east-west through the state, and its location on the Cumberland River, both of which the Union Army sought to control.
+Gallatin was strategic both because of the railroad, which ran east–west through the state, and its location on the Cumberland River, both of which the Union Army sought to control.
 In July 1862, General John Hunt Morgan recaptured Gallatin and held it until October, when the Confederate forces fell back to Chattanooga.

-In November 1862, Union General Eleazar A. Paine retook the town, and Union troops occupied it throughout the remainder of the war and into 1867.
+In November 1862, Union General Eleazer A. Paine retook the town, and Union troops occupied it throughout the remainder of the war and into 1867.
 Paine was notoriously cruel and was replaced in command before the end of the war because of his behavior.
 Alice Williamson, a local 16-year-old girl, kept a diary during 1864 and described Paine's execution of alleged spies without trial, some in the public square.
 Others were taken to the river and shot there.
 The long occupation, in which the troops lived off the land, disrupted civil society in the region.

 Even before the Emancipation Proclamation in January 1863, many enslaved African Americans freed themselves by leaving farms and plantations with their families to join the Union troops in Gallatin and other parts of the state.
 The Army established a contraband camp here.
 The ex-slaves were provided food and housing, and put to work.
-In 1864 schools were set up in the camp to teach both children and adults to read and write.
+In 1864, schools were set up in the camp to teach both children and adults to read and write.

 In July 1863, some 200 local ex-slaves were among the first in the state to volunteer for the United States Colored Troops (USCT), enlisting at the Gallatin public square.
 They were assigned to the 13th Tennessee at Nashville.
-About two months later a full regiment of 1,000 men, the 14th Tennessee USCT at Gallatin, was recruited from ex-slaves in Nashville, Gallatin and Murfreesboro.
+About two months later, a full regiment of 1,000 men, the 14th Tennessee USCT at Gallatin, was recruited from ex-slaves in Nashville, Gallatin and Murfreesboro.